eduardobaitello/terraform-eks/README.md

 Reproducibility is guaranteed as all AWS infrastructure dependencies are managed by Terraform.
 No manual steps were needed.

 The `.terraform.tfstate` file and the Helm releases can handle both infrastructure and applications states for incremental upgrades.

+## Cleanup

+Some resources used in this case study are not included in the [AWS Free Tier](https://aws.amazon.com/free/).

+The use of this project will incur costs, especially the EKS cluster (currently $0.10 per hour).

+Remember to `terraform destroy` after use!